AsadK47/DWP-Tech-Test/README.md

 ## Opening project in an IDE
-If you are opening the project in an IDE such as intellij, please do so by opening the build.gradle file which will enable intellij to open the project correctly with all dependencies downloaded and such.
+If you are opening the project in an IDE such as intellij, please do so by opening the build.gradle file which will enable intellij to open the files as a project and enable the correct structure, download dependencies, etc.

 ## How to run the unit tests
 ### For all of the following operations please make sure you have JDK 8 installed and gradle version 5 or above